Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Allergy treatment, antihistamines

 Suprastin (chloropyramine) is one of the most widely used sedative antihistamines.
-It has significant antihistaminic activity, peripheral anticholinergic and moderate antispasmodic effect.
+It has significant antihistamine activity, peripheral anticholinergic and moderate antispasmodic action.

-Effective in most cases for the treatment of seasonal and year-round allergic rhinoconjunctivitis, Quincke's edema, urticaria, atopic dermatitis, eczema, itching of various etiologies; in parenteral form - for the treatment of acute allergic conditions requiring emergency care.
-It does not accumulate in the blood serum, therefore it does not cause an overdose with prolonged use.
-The effect is quickly onset, but short-term; to increase the duration, it is combined with non-sedating H1-blockers.
+Effective in most cases for the treatment of seasonal and year-round allergic rhinoconjunctivitis, angioedema, urticaria, atopic dermatitis, eczema, itching of various etiologies; in parenteral form - for the treatment of acute allergic conditions requiring emergency care.
+It does not accumulate in the blood serum, so it does not cause an overdose with prolonged use.
+The effect comes on quickly, but is short-lived; to increase its duration, it is combined with non-sedating H1-blockers.

-Tavegil (Clemastine) is a highly effective antihistamine, similar in effect to diphenhydramine.
-It has high anticholinergic activity, but penetrates the blood-brain barrier to a lesser extent.
+Tavegil (clemastine) is a highly effective antihistamine drug similar in action to diphenhydramine.
+It has a high anticholinergic activity, but penetrates the blood-brain barrier to a lesser extent.

-Peritol (cyproheptadine), along with an antihistamine, has a significant antiserotonin effect.
-It is often used for some forms of migraine and increases appetite.
+Peritol (cyproheptadine), along with antihistamine, has a significant antiserotonin effect.
+It is often used in some forms of migraine to increase appetite.

 Pipolfen (promethazine) - a pronounced effect on the central nervous system, is used as an antiemetic and to potentiate anesthesia.

-Fenkarol (quifenadine) - has less antihistaminic activity than diphenhydramine, however, it is also characterized by less penetration through the blood-brain barrier, which determines the lower severity of its sedative properties.
-In addition, fencarol not only blocks histamine H1 receptors, but also reduces the content of histamine in tissues.
-It can be used when developing addiction to other sedative antihistamines.
+Phencarol (quifenadine) - has less antihistamine activity than diphenhydramine, but is also characterized by less penetration through the blood-brain barrier, which determines the lower severity of its sedative properties.
+In addition, fenkarol not only blocks histamine H1 receptors, but also reduces the content of histamine in tissues.
+Can be used in the development of addiction to other sedative antihistamines.

-Unlike the first generation, they have almost no sedative and anticholinergic effects, do not penetrate the blood-brain barrier, do not reduce mental and physical activity, do not adsorb with food in the gastrointestinal tract, have a high affinity for H1 receptors, and have a quick therapeutic effect. ...
-However, for them, the cardiotoxic effect was noted to varying degrees; when they are taken, constant monitoring of cardiac activity is required (prescribed on an outpatient basis).
+Unlike the first generation, they have almost no sedative and anticholinergic effects, do not penetrate the blood-brain barrier, do not reduce mental and physical activity, are not adsorbed with food in the gastrointestinal tract, have a high affinity for H1 receptors, and have a rapid therapeutic effect. .
+However, for them varying degrees marked cardiotoxic effect; when they are taken, constant monitoring of cardiac activity is required (appointed on an outpatient basis).
 They should not be taken by patients with disorders of the cardiovascular system, elderly patients.

-The effect occurs quickly and for a longer time (delayed elimination).
+The effect comes on quickly and for a longer time (delayed elimination).

-When drugs are used in therapeutic doses, a minimal sedative effect is observed.
+When using drugs in therapeutic doses, a minimal sedative effect is observed.
 Some particularly sensitive individuals may experience moderate drowsiness, which does not require discontinuation of the drug.

-The cardiotoxic effect arises from the ability to block the potassium channels of the heart muscle, the risk of a cardiotoxic effect increases when antihistamines are combined with antifungals (ketoconazole and intraconazole), macrolides (erythromycin and clarithromycin), antidepressants (fluoxetine, sertraline), and paroxetine , as well as in patients with severe liver dysfunction.
+The cardiotoxic effect occurs due to the ability to block the potassium channels of the heart muscle, the risk of a cardiotoxic effect increases when antihistamines are combined with antifungals (ketoconazole and itraconazole), macrolides (erythromycin and clarithromycin), antidepressants (fluoxetine, sertraline and paroxetine), when drinking grapefruit juice as well as in patients with severe violations liver function.

 There are no parenteral forms, only enteral and local dosage forms.

-Trexil (terfenadine) is the first antihistamine of the second generation, there is no depressing effect on the central nervous system, but with a significant cardiotoxic effect and an increased ability to cause fatal arrhythmias.
+Trexil (terfenadine) is the first second-generation antihistamine drug that does not have an inhibitory effect on the central nervous system, but with a significant cardiotoxic effect and an increased ability to cause fatal arrhythmias.

-Histalong (astemizole) is one of the longest acting drugs in the group (up to 20 days).
+Gistalong (astemizole) is one of the longest acting drugs of the group (up to 20 days).
 It is characterized by irreversible binding to H1 receptors.
 Virtually no sedative effect, does not interact with alcohol.

-It is effective in chronic allergic diseases; in an acute process, its use is impractical.
-But the risk of developing serious heart rhythm disturbances, sometimes fatal, increases.
+Effective in chronic allergic diseases, with an acute process, its use is impractical.
+But the risk of developing serious violations heart rate, sometimes fatal.
 Due to these dangerous side effects, the sale of astemizole in the United States and some other countries has been suspended.

-Semprex (acrivastin) is a drug with high antihistamine activity with minimal sedative and anticholinergic action.
+Semprex (acrivastine) is a drug with high antihistamine activity with a minimally pronounced sedative and anticholinergic effect.
 The therapeutic effect is achieved quickly, but for a short time.

-Fenistil (dimetendene) is the closest to the first generation antihistamines, but it differs from them in a much lower severity of the sedative effect, higher antiallergic activity and duration of action than the first generation drugs.
+Fenistil (dimetendene) is closest to first-generation antihistamines, but differs from them in a significantly lesser sedative effect, higher antiallergic activity and duration of action than first-generation drugs.
 There is a gel for external use.

-Claritin (loratadine) is one of the best-selling second generation drugs.
-Its antihistaminic activity is higher than that of astemizole and terfenadine, due to the greater strength of binding to peripheral H1 receptors.
+Claritin (loratadine) is one of the best-selling second-generation drugs.
+Its antihistamine activity is higher than that of astemizole and terfenadine, due to the greater strength of binding to peripheral H1 receptors.

 Third generation antihistamines (metabolites).

-Zyrtec, cetrin (cetirizine) is a highly selective peripheral H1 receptor blocker.
-Cetirizine is almost not metabolized in the body, the rate of its excretion depends on renal function.
-It penetrates well into the skin and is effective for skin allergies.
+Zyrtec, cetrin (cetirizine) is a highly selective blocker of peripheral H1 receptors.
+Cetirizine is almost not metabolized in the body, the rate of its excretion depends on the function of the kidneys.
+It penetrates well into the skin, and is effective in skin manifestations of allergies.

 The effect appears 2 hours after ingestion and lasts 24 hours.
-They do not have a sedative and cardiotoxic effect in therapeutic doses.
-It is prescribed with caution in case of impaired renal function.
+Do not have a sedative and cardiotoxic effect in therapeutic doses.
+Be wary appoint in violation of kidney function.

 Telfast (fexofenadine) is a metabolite of terfenadine.
 Does not metabolize in the body, does not interact with drugs, does not have a sedative effect and does not affect psychomotor activity.
 An effective and safest drug among antihistamines.

-Allergy is a pathological process that occurs when the body responds inadequately to various substances (foreign agents).
-The development of civilization and the abundance of chemicals in food and the world around it provokes a wide spread of the disease.
-Recently, people are increasingly exposed to or the sun, which is basically unnatural for humans.
+Allergy is pathological process, which occurs when the body reacts inadequately to various substances (foreign agents).
+The development of civilization and the abundance of chemicals in products and the surrounding world provokes the widespread spread of the disease.
+AT recent times people are increasingly exposed to or the sun, which is basically unnatural for humans.

-Doctors do not yet know exactly what the deep causes of the body's inadequate response to stimuli are, so allergy medications can only relieve symptoms, and not completely cure the patient.
-You should be especially careful with children who suffer from allergic reactions.
-After all, this disease disrupts the functioning of the immune system and can lead to a failure in other organs and systems.
+Doctors do not yet know exactly what are the deep causes of the body's inadequate response to stimuli, so allergy medications can only relieve symptoms, and not completely cure the patient.
+Particular attention should be paid to children who suffer from allergic reactions.
+After all, this disease disrupts the immune system and can lead to failure in other organs and systems.

-Allergy medication can help relieve skin rashes, itching, runny nose and cough relief.
-There are a number of medications that are used to treat allergic reactions, but you can only start taking them after consulting your doctor.
+Allergy medications help relieve skin rashes, itching, runny nose and relieve cough.
+There are a number of drugs that are used to treat allergic reactions, but you should start taking them only after consulting a doctor.

 What can cause allergies?

-• Medicines, especially if taken too often and for too long
+• Medications, especially if taken too often or for too long

-• Dust, including household dust, in which dust mites live
+• Dust, including house dust, in which dust mites live

-• Pollen from plants during the flowering period causes hay fever (a separate type of allergy)
+• Pollen of plants during the flowering period causes hay fever (a separate type of allergy)

 • Sudden temperature changes (cold and)

-• Hair of animals, especially cats, dogs, rodents and rabbits, as well as feathers of birds
+• Animal hair, especially cats, dogs, rodents and rabbits, as well as bird feathers

-• Household chemicals, perfumes and cosmetics, due to the abundance of chemical components, can cause an allergic reaction not only in a child, but also in an adult
+• Household chemicals, perfumes and cosmetics due to the abundance of chemical components can cause allergic reaction not only in children, but also in adults

 • Food products.
-Food allergies are most common in children, but they can also occur in adults.
-The most common reactions are inadequate to cow's milk, citrus fruits, red fruits and vegetables, seafood, grains and nuts.
+Food allergies are most common in children, but can also occur in adults.
+The most common is an inappropriate reaction to cow's milk, citrus fruits, red fruits and vegetables, seafood, grains, and nuts.

-Allergy medications are part of a comprehensive treatment, which is often prescribed to alleviate the patient's condition:
+Allergy medications are included complex treatment, which is often prescribed to alleviate the patient's condition:

 • First of all, they try to minimize or completely eliminate contact with the allergen.
 If this is not possible, then the patient has to constantly take antihistamine tablets.